Looking for recommendations for a powder measure?

 You might think that this setup complicates the device.
 On the contrary, it just adds to the Auto Charge’s finesse.

-Simplicity is the ultimate sophistication, and Hornady has designed a machine that does the job well without sending you through complex processes.
+Simplicity is the ultimate sophistication, and hornady has designed a machine that does the job well without sending you through complex processes.
 The Auto Charge is not that big (which we like), and comes with a simple instruction manual.
-In fact, it even comes with an easy-to-read display and a keypad that is simple to operate.
+It even comes with an easy-to-read display and a keypad that is simple to operate.

 Auto Charge is also nice and consistent when it comes to a complete reload.
 There are times when you might receive an overcharge, but that is something you should expect from practically every powder measure.

 You can choose the speed at which you want to dispense the powder.
 If you are aiming to load in as many charges as possible within the hour, then you should go ahead and pick the fast setting.
 Do note, however, that this could lead to an overcharge.
 For other purposes (and to get more accurate results), you should select the standard or slow setting.

 - Easy-to-use features

 - Dispenses powder accurately